Before Your Surgery Instructions

 Day before Surgery:

-The hospital will call you the evening before surgery to tell you what time to arrive at the hospital, typically 90 minutes prior to the scheduled start of your surgery.
+The hospital will call you the evening before surgery to tell you what time to arrive at the hospital, typically 90 minutes prior to the schedule start of your surgery.
 TAKE NO FOOD OR WATER AFTER MIDNIGHT.

 Dr. McCann will E-prescribe pain medications to your pharmacy the day before your surgery.